Coronavirus Resources at the Department of Transportation

 More details and resources relating to COVID-19 and the PHMSA can be found on the agency’s page.

-- PHMSA has held stakeholder outreach calls with the Interested Parties for Hazardous Materials Transportation, the American Gas Association, the Interstate Natural Gas Association of America, the National Association of Regulatory Utility Commissioners, the American Petroleum Institute, the Association of Oil Pipelines, the American Public Gas Association, the Distilled Spirits Council, and the American Craft Spirits Association.
+- PHMSA has held stakeholder outreach calls with the Interested Parties for Hazardous Materials Transportation, the American Gas Association, the Interstate Natural Gas Association of America, the National Association of Regulatory Utility Commissioners, the American Petroleum Institute, the Association of Oil Pipelines, the American Public Gas Association, Council on Safe Transportation of Hazardous Articles, Commercial Vehicle Safety Alliance, Common Ground Alliance, the Distilled Spirits Council, and the American Craft Spirits Association.
 PHMSA will continue to update these stakeholders as this situation progresses.

 - Provided guidance to state pipeline safety partners on ways to continue to effectively execute shared pipeline safety mission.
 The guidance also explains actions PHMSA will take in its efforts to continue to support the activities of state pipeline safety programs during this time.